 Super Metal Sealant is used to attach insulation to any surface including steel, aluminum, pained metals, galvalume, wood, fiberglass, fiber-reinforced plastic and concrete.
-It acts immediately to hold insulation up on a vertical surface without the need for fasteners such as nails or staples.
+It acts immediately to hold the perforated pin in place.
+You'll need 60 minutes for the insulation to up on a vertical surface without the need for fasteners such as nails or staples.

 The utility knife is used when you need to cut insulation according to certain measures while the screw gun comes in handy when you deal with fastening, to ensure continuous insulation without leaving any metal part exposed.

 Heat Gun is used to seal the seams of 10M Prodex Total.
 The recommended heat setting is between 200 to 350°C. Start with the lowest temperature to avoid damage of the material.
 You can also use reflective tape to seal the seams of 10M.
-Better intstall - New thermal weld system: Installation Video
+Prodex 10M New thermal weld system: Installation Video

 How To Insulate A Metal Building: New Install

 Below we will share our step-to-step guide on how to insulate your new metal building.
-Applying Prodex is fast and easy and you will only need your equipment kit and the roll of your chosen type of Prodex.
+Applying Prodex is fast and easy.

-Use our Insulation Calculator to receive an estimate on the amount of insulation needed for your metal building.
+Use our Insulation Calculator (top right of every page) to estimate on the amount of insulation needed for your metal building.